I’m writing to invite you to church (or back to church).

 Or, maybe you can send it to a friend or family member?

-© Melanie Redd and Ministry of Hope, 2019.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Further, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Ministry of Hope with appropriate and specific direction to the original content.
+© Melanie Redd and Hope Ministry, LLC, 2021.
+Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
+Further, excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Hope Ministry with appropriate and specific direction to the original content.